Machu Picchu Ticket 153 articles

 Circuit 2 is the favorite of visitors because most of the constructions are visited

-Circuit 3 in Machu Picchu includes the route through the temples of the lower part, in the royal sector: the agricultural sector (postcard photo), the Royal Tomb, the Temple of the Sun, the House of the Inca, Three Gates, the Sacred Rock, the Temple of the Condor and the Water Fountains.
-After circuit 2, it is the most recommended circuit in Machu Picchu.
+Circuit 3 follows the Royal Route, which runs through the lower reaches of Machu Picchu.
+It includes visits to the agricultural sector (picture postcard), the Royal Tomb, the Temple of the Sun, the House of the Inca, the Sacred Rock, the Temple of the Condor, and the Water Fountains.
+This circuit includes the most adventure routes and allows you to explore the citadel from a more historical perspective.
+The average stay on circuit 2 is 2 hours and 30 minutes.

 Map circuit 3 Machu Picchu